 PROJECT R.A.I.S.E

-Project R.A.I.S.E., also known as Raising Awareness In Society through Engagement, formerly known as Signature Love Project (SLP) is an annual, recurring special project under NUS Community Service Club which aims to raise funds and awareness for an adopted beneficiary.
+Project R.A.I.S.E., also known as Raising Awareness In Society through Engagement, formerly known as Signature Love Project (SLP) is an annual, recurring special project under NUS Community Service Club which aims to raise funds and awareness for an adopted community member.
 For the current and future iterations of SLP, we have decided to rename the project as Project R.A.I.S.E. to better reflect the objectives of the project.
 Project R.A.I.S.E.
 XVIII is the second iteration since it’s rename.

 PAST ITERATIONS